-Dynamic - compartmental
+■ Dynamic - compartmental models

-A more complete, but also more complex description of neuron processing takes into account the non-linear active properties of spike generation together with the morphological properties of neurons.
-Add Na+ and K+ conductance components to the compartmental RC-circuits, and one can create non-linear trees to model non-linear dynamical properties of neurons Computer simulations necessary.
-Theory difficult.
+A more complete, description of neuron processing takes into account the non-linear active properties of spike generation together with the morphological properties of neurons.
+Add Na+ and K+ conductance components to the compartmental RC-circuits (using Hodgkin and Huxley equations), and one can create non-linear trees to model non-linear dynamical properties of neurons.
+Computer simulations necessary.
+But modern computers can handle networks on the order of tens of thousands of neurons, each with a half-dozen or so compartments.
+Computational theories of information processing difficult.